IllDepence/sirtetris.com_2021_jekyll/projects.md

 <!-- sep -->

-# I have a website!
+# A website
 *It's a clunky pile of statically generated HTML but I don't care. :)*

 ![](assets/img/projects/websites.png)

 Started doing this in 2005.
 Content changes over time as do my interests.
-<script src="assets/img/projects/kanjigraph.js"></script>
+Overall the website is as much a form of a creative outlet as it is a tool for self reflection (which ... somehow has to be public for all the world to see ...
+I don’t know, humans are weird and that’s okay).

 <!-- split -->